klusta-team/klustaviewa/docs/manual.md

   * ProjectionView: allows to change the projections in the FeatureView.
   * IPythonView (optional): an interactive IPython console that has access to the data.

-The views can be resized, moved, and floating outside from the main window.
+The views can be resized, moved, and set floating outside from the main window.
 The buttons on the top right of each view allow respectively (from left to right) to:

   * pin/unpin the view: when floating and pinned, the view is forced to stay floating even while it is moved on top of the main window,
   * maximize: only active when the view is floating,